dymaczew/fs20icam/LabGuides/Exercise7/README.md

 This Incident policy will result in an Incident that opens which contains the pythonApplicationRuntime Resource type to be set to a Priority of 1.

+Notice that there is a 3rd tab within the Policies.
+The "Lookup tables" allow you to create lookup tables that can be used in the Event enrichment.
+For example, you might create a lookup table that maps IP addresses to hostnames and then use that lookup table to replace the IP address in the Event with the hostname.

 ## Create a Threshold

 At this point, the two policies are ready to act on any Threshold that is true that meets the conditions you specified.
 Let’s move forward and create a Threshold and see the results.